Do you know where your weakest link is?

 Ransomware is a form of malware that infects the computers of its victims.
 From there, content is encrypted, and the victim is required to pay a ransom in order to regain access to their content.

-Email comptonization, or Business Email Compromise (BEC), is a sophisticated email attack in which a criminal sends a victim’s emails to an organization’s employees.
+Email compromisation, or Business Email Compromise (BEC), is a sophisticated email attack in which a criminal sends a victim’s emails to an organization’s employees.
 It’s also known as CEO fraud.

-A social engineering test can be used as a one-time method of assessing the effectiveness of a security awareness campaign, or to support new and current training programs.
+A social engineering campaign can be used as a one-time method of assessing the effectiveness of a security awareness training, or to support new and current training programs.
 Using the latest intelligence on social engineering techniques, a social engineering test can evaluate employees against general phishing and “spear-phishing” attacks that are intended to exploit trust and lack of security awareness.

-- Phishing Data Attack: Tests user security awareness by manipulating individuals in your organization to perform malicious actions or provide sensitive information over email.
+Tests user security awareness by manipulating individuals in your organization to perform unsafe actions or provide sensitive information over email.
 The content used in these scenarios ranges from generic, spam-like messages to client-specific emails that are designed to appear to originate from internal users, third-party service providers, or clients.

-MainNerve recommends that the names and/or email addresses of the intended recipients that will be included in the social engineering test be provided beforehand.
-If such a list is not provided where MainNerve must search or otherwise build a list through manual research, additional costs will be incurred.
+MainNerve offers two options for gathering information.
+We recommend that the names and email addresses of the intended recipients during the social engineering test be provided beforehand.
+If such a list is not provided, where MainNerve must search or otherwise build a list through manual research, additional costs will be incurred.

-- Customer-Provided List (Gray Hat): The customer provides a list of email address of its employees, that will be included in the social engineering test.
+A list of email addresses of the employees targeted, are provided by the customer.
+Additionally, the customer may provide information that can help with the targeting, such s programs used or companies they work with.
 This type of social engineering test represents the simpler and quicker method as research is not required in order to build a list.

-- Manual Research (Black Hat): The customer does not provide a list of employees to MainNerve, but relies on MainNerve to gather a list of employees through manual research.
+A list of employees email addresses is not provided to MainNerve, resulting in a lot of manual research on our part.
 Research includes employing tools and techniques for harvesting names and email address from open source directories, social media sites, and customer web sites.
+This extra research will incur additional costs.

 Network penetration testing assists with the identification and examination of vulnerabilities for external, Internet-facing and internal, intranet systems.
 A network pen test will help determine whether an attack can exploit and compromise targeted systems.
 Take the next step to improving your business’ security with a network pen test.